openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_BERT_From_Tensorflow.md

 ## <a name="supported_models"></a>Supported Models

-Currently, the following models from the [pre-trained BERT model list](https://github.com/google-research/bert#pre-trained-models) are supported:
+The following models from the [pre-trained BERT model list](https://github.com/google-research/bert#pre-trained-models) are currently supported:

 * `BERT-Base, Cased`
 * `BERT-Base, Uncased`